MartinKavik/opensource-website-seed-basic/README.md

 Command to build and prepare for deploy to Netlify from `dist` folder: `$ cargo make build_dist`

+_"Hey, Martin"_:
+- _"Why does WASM file have 140KB (gzipped)? (vue.min.js has 33KB)"_

+  - WASM size isn't as important as JS file size because WASM can be streamed and browsers process WASM files faster.

+  - The most of the memory occupy Seed and its dependencies, it means:
+    - We haven't focused on size optimization yet, so there is still a huge future potential for WASM file size reduction.
+    - Larger apps don't compile to huge WASM files just because you write a lot of code - from our experience the problem is often a big dependency that is not optimized for size and WASM at all.

+- _"Web crawlers/bots can't parse the website and the first load is a bit slow!"_

+  - We use prerendering to optimize SEO & SMO and performance.
+For instance, [seed-rs.org](https://seed-rs.org/) is prerendered.
+Prerendering basically turns Seed to a static site generator.
+Prerendering is integrated into the [seed-quickstart-webpack](https://github.com/seed-rs/seed-quickstart-webpack) build pipeline and we want to integrate it also to Rust-only quickstarts/app management tools (e.g. [trunk](https://github.com/thedodd/trunk/issues/34) or [Seeder](https://github.com/MartinKavik/seeder)).

+  - Server-side rendering is planed in the distant future.

+- _"I see `style.css` in the `public` folder.
+But you said CSS will by typed."_

+  - [Style](https://seed-style-hooks.netlify.app/style_home) library is still experimental and isn't integrated to Seed yet, I'll rewrite `style.css` to Rust in a new branch.

+- _"I don't see any React-like Hooks in the code."_

+  - The website is pretty simple.
+There was no need to introduce components with a local state.

+- _"HTML / `view` functions look a bit verbose._"

+  - The final and less verbose API is in design process.
+See the related GitHub [issue](https://github.com/seed-rs/seed/issues/525).

+- _"Website's search panel and results look differently / broken."_
+  - Layout was already broken in the original website, I've just added a background so the search is useable at least.

+- _"Website's layout is broken on smaller phones (e.g. iPhone SE)"_
+  - I'm using original CSS - it was already broken.

+- _"All projects are filtered on each render.
+Isn't it slow?"_

+  - In the most cases - no. It's a good trade-off for super-simple code, especially when the Rust/WASM code is pretty fast.
+However we know that's not 100% solution - we are working on [reactive](https://seed-style-hooks.netlify.app/hooks_home) chains (inspired by https://recoiljs.org/ ; global state is basically represented by a bunch of precomputed variables that are automatically recomputed when needed).
+There are also experiments with combinations with [immutable collections](https://github.com/bodil/im-rs).
+I'll try to integrate it in a new branch.

 Original quickstart README:

 ---